squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 >-Organized and led training for team of baristas.

 ####Other Skills and Interests
 Fluent in Italian, proficient in French and Latin.
 Microsoft Office.
 FileMaker.
-Enjoy traveling, yoga, swing dancing, baking and cooking, playing music, television, cinema.
+Enjoy traveling, yoga, swing dancing, baking and cooking, playing music, television, cinema, translating.